 - Could you partner with an Aboriginal and Torres Strait Islander organisation or practitioner to support this engagement and connection in your own work?

 Exploring Community practices

 Genuine listening and collaboration enables the local community to identify the issues or gaps that need to be addressed, as well as contributing to strategies for overcoming issues (Burchill, Higgins, Ramsay, & Taylor, 2006).
-Working with Community to help identify workable solutions to these issues provides non-Aboriginal practitioners and services with opportunities to overcome the barriers to collaborative service experiences.
+Working with Community to help identify workable solutions to these issues provides non-Indigenous practitioners and services with opportunities to overcome the barriers to collaborative service experiences.

 It is working with communities to assist communities in finding plausible solutions to the problems they have identified.
-It is a traditional process that Indigenous people in Australia have participated in for thousands of years.
+It is a traditional process that [Aboriginal and Torres Strait Islander] people in Australia have participated in for thousands of years.
 It is a skill-based process that requires patience and perseverance.
 The process was culturally appropriate as it stems from the intricate framework of our culture.
 It was passed on through the dreaming and has been practiced effectively for the continuation of our culture.
 Our present kinship and community bases and family are living examples of this.
 We were a communal society and as such developed frameworks that benefited all in the community.
 (Sherwood, 1999, p.7).

 Watch this video, then consider the reflection questions below.

 - How does Judy Atkinson show the importance of listening in healing?

 - What does it look like when you are listening to a community?

 - What does it look like when you are not listening to people?